pvnhome/pvnt/README.md

 </html>
 ```
 We can use only three types of tags:
-* pvnTmpl - used to define template file
+* pvnTmpl - used to define template file.
-* pvnEdit - used to define editable region in template file
+* pvnEdit - used to define editable region in template file.
-* pvnImpl - used to override editable region
+* pvnImpl - used to override editable region.

 ### Installation